Chiang Mai Attractions

 Thanks to the diverse culture of Thailand and its natural magnificence, the list of places to visit in Chiang Mai is virtually endless.
 This old city in the mountainous region of Thailand, which was once the capital of Lanna Kingdom, is a hotspot for all kinds of tourists, especially culture enthusiasts.
 Having a rich history to boast of, Chiang Mai is replete with man-made wonders from the past.

 Most of these are ancient Buddhist temples displaying sophisticated structures and notable designs.
-But an exploration of the city will tell you that even the natural marvels are in plenty here which makes it a destination for all.
+But an exploration of the city will tell you that even the natural marvels are in plenty here which makes it a must visit destination for all who are on a Thailand trip.
 Since most of the top Chiang Mai attractions are Buddhist temples, you should definitely visit Wat Umong and Wat Lok Moli to lay your eyes on the elegantly designed complexes featuring spectacular chedis and peaceful prayer halls.

 And to add a different shade to your spectrum of experiences and relax in the company of nature, you can consider Chiang Mai tourist places like Royal Park Rajapruek and Doi Ang Khang.
 If you are interested to learn about the cultural history of the city and its inception, Lanna Folklife Museum is the place to be.